A Rare Total Solar Eclipse In Aries Is Happening

 Welcome to eclipse season!
-On April 19 at 9:12 p.m.
-PT and April 20 at 12:12 a.m.
-ET, the total solar eclipse occurs in the cardinal sign Aries.
+On April 20, 2023 11:34 AM - 4:59 PM off the Western Australian coast, the total solar eclipse occurs in the cardinal sign Aries.
 A solar eclipse occurs when the Sun, Moon, and Earth are all in alignment.
 The Moon passes between the Sun and Earth, blocking the sunlight on Earth with its shadow.
 This particular eclipse is a rare hybrid solar eclipse — the first since November 2013 and the next one is November 2031 — which makes it extra important.
 Due to the Earth’s curve, the Moon’s shadow can shift between an annular and total, creating a hybrid eclipse.

 Advertisement